Cannabis Education: Edibles

 Time and temperature are the most common catalysts for decarboxylation.
 As cannabis flowers dry, decarboxylation occurs slowly.
 This process is accelerated by adding heat: the more heat you add, the faster the reaction takes place.
 When you smoke or vaporize cannabis you are rapidly decarboxylating your cannabis.
 Further, when you ingest edibles, the cannabis concentrate or extract used to make the edible has also been decarboxylated.

 When heating cannabis during the decarboxylation process, not only is THCA converted to THC, but THC is also converted into CBN.
 THC converts to CBN rapidly when heat is applied.
 CBN makes your cannabis more sedative.
 Therefore, optimal decarboxylation involves exposing your cannabis to a limited amount of heat over a specific amount of time to activate the most THC and minimize the amount of THC converted into CBN.
 Thankfully, there is a body of research that has been done to find just the right process.
+For more information on decarboxylation see check out the blog “Understanding Decarboxylation: How to Fine Tune your Smoking or Vaping Experience.”

 1. Grind up cannabis flowers and/or trim.